 Horizontal Impacted Wisdom Tooth Symptoms

-A horizontally affected wisdom tooth is placed on its side in the jaw and usually bends directly on the molar next to it.
+A horizontally impacted wisdom tooth is placed on its side in the jaw and usually bends directly on the molar next to it.

 This position can cause:

-The impacted wisdom tooth cyst symptoms surround an affected wisdom tooth.
+The impacted wisdom tooth cyst symptoms surround an impacted wisdom tooth.
 Although cysts are silent initially, they can cause:

 Un-treated cysts may harm either the jawbone or nerve, so emergency surgical assessment and removal of the tooth (and even the cyst lining) is normally advised.